francoishill/AspCoreCardGameEngine/README.md

 ### Engine

 0. [x] Plumbing with EntityFramework (using Mysql)
+0. [ ] Handle DomainException in middleware
+0. [ ] Add DelayMiddleware for development
 0. [x] Setup swagger/Swashbuckle
 0. [x] Create deck (shuffled, not shuffled, multiple decks, jokers)
 0. [x] ~~Card images~~ - removed from backend, the frontend can take care of this